YELLOWCAKE

 YELLOWCAKE is a four-hour performance that includes a shared lunch and a weaving together of past and present stories of resilience.

-It is a four-hour performance that includes a shared lunch and a weaving together of past and present stories of resilience.
-It fosters a space for sharing knowledge, stories, care, food and different ways of being together.
+The four-hour performance includes a shared lunch and fosters a space for sharing knowledge, stories, care, food and different ways of being together.

 YELLOWCAKE premiered at Baltic Circle in 2022 and evolves throughout its journey in response to the different festival contexts, environments and communities.
 It raises awareness of environmental issues, from mining to forestry.